 Acquire an unsecured loan even with a poor credit score, but one needs to evaluate offers from various lenders.
 Due to the lender’s heightened risk, unsecured loans have higher interest rates.

-What is the difference between a Secured Loan and an Unsecured Loan?
+What Is the Difference Between a Secured Loan and an Unsecured Loan?

 A secured loan is a loan where the borrower pledges an asset (e.g., a vehicle, a home, or other property) as security.
 As such, the collateral ensures the lender gets the money back if the borrower defaults on the loan.
 Since the lender takes the collateral back if the borrower defaults, the interest rate and conditions of the loan are more attractive for the borrower with a secured loan.

-The opposite is true for unsecured loans, which do not need any kind of collateral to be approved.
+The opposite is true for unsecured loans, which do not need any Collateral to be approved.
 The lender cannot confiscate any of the borrower’s assets if the borrower cannot make the necessary payments.
 A better credit score or other financial qualifications are needed to qualify for an unsecured loan due to the increased risk involved for the lender.
 Interest rates on an unsecured loan could be greater than those on a secured loan for the same reason.

 Mortgages, vehicle purchases, and pawnshop loans are secured loans.
-Personal loans, credit card debt consolidation and school loans fall under unsecured loans.
+Personal loans, credit card debt consolidation, and school loans fall under unsecured loans.
 It’s important to weigh the interest rate, payback terms, and other loan details before signing any paperwork.

 Kathy Jane Buchanan has more than 10 years of experience as an editor and writer.
 She currently worked as a full-time personal finance writer for PaydayChampion and has contributed work to a range of publications expert on loans.
 Kathy graduated in 2000 from Iowa State University with degree BSc in Finance.